crom08/rprogrammingcoursera/2 Lexical Scoping/HowTo.md

 This markdown document explains how to run/test the script I have created for **R Programming Assignment 2**.

-Noted that the sample printouts (or things that get printed into the output) are denoted by `#>`.
+Please note that the sample printouts (or things that get printed into the output) are denoted by `#>`.